Fairfield Chevrolet-Cadillac donates to Mifflinburg Little League

 The Chevrolet Youth Baseball and Softball program and has benefited over 8 million players since it launched sixteen years ago.
 In 2020, more than 1,300 Chevrolet dealers participated across the country.

-Fairfield Chevrolet-Cadillac will present Mifflinburg Little League an equipment kit that includes useful items such as equipment bags, first aid kits, batting tees, and ball buckets.
+Fairfield Chevrolet-Cadillac presented Mifflinburg Little League with an equipment kit that includes items such as equipment bags, first aid kits, batting tees and ball buckets.
 In addition, Fairfield Chevrolet-Cadillac will present a check representing a one-time monetary contribution to Mifflinburg Little League.

 For more information about Chevrolet Youth Baseball and Softball, visit www.chevrolet.com/youthsports.com.